nodaguti/word-quiz-generator-webapp/ReadMe.md

 }
 ```

+- __id__

+  An unique identity.

+- __name__

-where __id__ is an unique identity, __name__ is a source's name which will be shown in the sources list on the app, __lang__ is an language name and must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp), and path is a relative path to the material from resources.json.
+  A source's name which will be shown in the sources list on the app.

+- __lang__

+  An language name and must be one of the [IETF language tags](http://unicode.org/cldr/utility/languageid.jsp).

+- __path__

+  A relative path to the material from resources.json.

-The app can use a preprocessed text and a lemmatized text to improve the quality of searching a word/phrase.
-For details please see [word-quiz-generator repo](https://github.com/nodaguti/word-quiz-generator).
+The app can use a preprocessed and lemmatized text to improve the quality of searching a word/phrase.
+For details please see [Preprocessing and Lemmatizing at word-quiz-generator repository](https://github.com/nodaguti/word-quiz-generator#preprocessing-and-lemmatizing).

 ### Presets